pouchdb/pouchdb/docs/_posts/2015-02-03-fix-up-look-sharp.md

 ### Docs property in change events - [#3358](https://github.com/pouchdb/pouchdb/pull/3358)

-A lot of developers wanted to know what documents were being referred to when they recieved a change event.
+A lot of developers wanted to know what documents were being referred to when they received a change event.
 Gregor from hood.ie implemented a new `docs` property in the change event, so you know exactly what documents have changed.

 ### local_seq now deprecated - [#3367](https://github.com/pouchdb/pouchdb/issues/3367)